Callan-Rubakov Effect and Higher Charge Monopoles: Low Energy Monopole-Fermion System and the Callan-Rubakov Effect

 The general effective boundary conditions for higher charge monopoles and/or for fermions in arbitrary representations are not known.
 It is presumed that the physics is very similar to the case of the standard Callan-Rubakov effect.
-However, this is not immediately obvious since higher charge monopoles/higher dimensional fermion representations lead to 2D fermions that experience an angular momentum barrier that repulses their wave function from the core of the monopole.
+However, this is not immediately obvious since increasing the magnetic field or dimension of the coupled representations naturally leads to fermions of higher angular momentum which experience an angular momentum barrier that repulses their wave function from the core of the monopole.
 Further, it is generally unknown how to characterize what kinds of symmetries are preserved by monopole boundary conditions although it is presumed that any symmetry which experiences an ABJ-type anomaly will be violated.
 In the rest of this paper, we will derive the general low energy effective boundary conditions for spherically symmetric monopoles coupled to fermions of arbitrary representation and discuss their interplay with global symmetries.